Sex Me

-"Sex Me" is the first solo single by American R&B singer and songwriter R. Kelly, released in August 6, 1993 by Jive Records as the first single from his solo debut album, 12 Play (1993).
+"Sex Me" is the first solo single by American R&B singer and songwriter R. Kelly, released on August 6, 1993, by Jive Records as the first single from his solo debut album, 12 Play (1993).
 The song was both written and produced by Kelly, and became his first solo success, reaching number two on the US Billboard R&B chart and numbers twenty and nineteen on the Billboard Hot 100 and Cash Box Top 100.
 It was also certified Gold in the US.

 Critical reception

 Pan-European magazine Music & Media wrote, "When he uses the word "freaky", you can bet he gets physical again.
 The ultra-slow 'Sex Me' and the pulsator 'Freak That Body' are perfect tunes for Radio Erotica."

 Music video

 The accompanying music video for part 1 and 2 of "Sex Me" was directed by Kim Watson.

 Uses in popular culture

 The song is used as the lyrics for Chris Brown's 2014 song "Songs on 12 Play" from his album X.